dylanpi13/versioned_dir/cheatsheet.md

 9. git rm FILENAME: Remove the file `FILENAME` from the working directory (it still exists in the repository).
 Will only work if the file is tracked by  git and doesn't have any changes.
 Use `-f` to force removal of files.

 10. git push: Push versions that are saved in the local repository (.git folder) so they are backed up to a remote repository (.git folder)

+11. git clone URL: Clone (download) a local copy of the remote repository that is available at the specified URL.
+You will only be allowed to push to that repository if you have permission.
+If not, then fork the repository into your  own account before cloning.